I like Christmas music. I grew up listening to a lot of it and it always brings back great memories.

 Supposedly there are Italian families…somewhere…to whom this song is a charming Christmas tradition.
 I’ve never even heard it all the way through–the local DJs always turn it off after the first few horrid chingedy-ching-hee-haw-hee-haws.

-- It’s Dominick the donkey. / Chingedy ching / (hee-haw, hee-haw) / The Italian Christmas donkey. / (la la la-la la-la la la la la) / (la la la-la la-la la-ee-oh-da).
-Hear it for yourself here.
-Or part of it, anyway, before you have to turn it off, too!
+- It’s Dominick the donkey. / Chingedy ching / (hee-haw, hee-haw) / The Italian Christmas donkey. (la la la-la la-la la la la la) / (la la la-la la-la la-ee-oh-da).
+Hear it for yourself–or part of it, anyway, before you have to turn it off, too!

-MY FAVORITE CHRISTMAS ANIMAL IN A SONG: Carrying The Lord To Jerusalem/Little White Donkey (Ed Ames).
-Here’s a clip from the album Christmas Is The Warmest Time of The Year.
+MY FAVORITE CHRISTMAS ANIMAL IN A SONG: Carrying The Lord To Jerusalem/Little White Donkey (Ed Ames) from the album Christmas Is The Warmest Time of The Year.
 Or maybe The Ballad of The Christmas Donkey, also by Mr. Ames.

 CATEGORY: MOST BLAH CHRISTMAS SONG